DENUVERT/DENUVERT.github.io/README.md

 ## Contact

-For more information, support, or to join our community, visit our Website or join our Discord server. 💬🌐
+For more information, support, or to join our community, visit our [Website] (https://denuvert.github.io) or join our [Discord server] (https://discord.com/invite/auPpExeUu7). 💬🌐

 ---